THE ECC SUSTAINABILITY STANDARD

 COMPOSITE WOOD PANELS—GREEN BY NATURE

-The North American composite panel industry is predicated on the optimal use of forestry byproducts and residuals — turning this recycled and reclaimed material into higher value products so it’s not wasted.
+The North American composite panel industry optimizes the use of forestry byproducts and residuals — turning this recycled and reclaimed material into high-value products that avoid the landfill and serve as a carbon store.
 By their very nature, composite wood panels—along with agrifiber-based panels—are among the greenest products available for architectural, construction and consumer products.
-Architects, designers, retailers and consumers expect verifiable evidence of greenness, and the ECC Sustainability Standard and Certification Program delivers that assurance.
-Only products carrying the ECC-certified logo and/or other identifying mark are produced in a manufacturing plant or facility that is audited and certified by CPA.
+Architects, designers, retailers and consumers expect verifiable evidence of sustainability, and the ECC Standard and Certification Program delivers that assurance.
+Only products carrying the ECC-certified logo are produced in a manufacturing plant or facility that is audited and certified by CPA.

 ECC CERTIFICATION FOR COMPOSITE PANELS